b0baille/deploy/README.md

 ## Why not production ready ?

 **Badly secured**.
-In the guide below we expose the docker daemon on an open TCP port.
+In the guide above we expose the docker daemon on an open TCP port.
 During security group creation, we restricted the access to only our IP address but this is not enough.
 An attacker could connect to our docker daemon and manage it (stop container, create new containers ...).
 The solution to overcome this issue would be to secure the docker daemon socket following [this guide](https://docs.docker.com/engine/security/https/).

 **No redundancy / no high availability**.
 Each containers are started with a flag indicating that they should restart on failure.
 This will allow the app to restart automatically if it crashes for example.
 This is good, however, if our server crashes, the app will be down and we might lose all our data.
 This could be addressed by a more complex setup including database backup / multiple running instances / load balancing.